-- Juvenile common lizards are less than 5cm long and are very dark in colour.
+- Juveniles are less than 5cm long and are very dark in colour.

 - Lizards are often mistaken for newts, which are similar in appearance but slow moving and often hide during the day.
 Lizards in comparison, move very quickly.

 Their main prey are insects, spiders, snails and earthworms.